-The Commissioner and Department staff recommend that the Board of Regents consider and approve the request of Williamsburg Charter High School to have the Board of Regents serve as the charter entity, with authority to oversee and supervise such charter school.
+Should the Board of Regents consider and approve the request of Williamsburg Charter High School to have the Board of Regents serve as its charter entity, with authority to oversee and supervise such charter school?

 Reason(s) for Consideration

 Required by State statute.